thednp/domparser/README.md

 ## Other tools
-The library exports every of its tools you can use in your own library or app, basically sanitization tools, attributes parser or tokenizer.
+The library exports every of its tools you can use in your own library or app, attributes parser or tokenizer.

 ### createDocument
 <details>